 Lighter Weight Products

-Due to the lightweight nature of FRP, the products made from this material require less energy for transportation and installation, decreasing fuel consumption and associated emissions.
+Due to FRP's lightweight nature, products made from this material require less energy for transportation and installation, reducing fuel consumption and associated emissions.
 Furthermore, lighter products may reduce the need for heavy machinery, reducing the energy required for operations.

 Longer Service Life

-FRP's corrosion resistance and low maintenance requirements result in a longer service life for products, which reduces the frequency of replacement and thus conserves resources.
+FRP's corrosion resistance and low maintenance requirements result in longer product service life, reducing replacement frequency and conserving resources.

 Waste Reduction and Management